Skip to content

 ]

-"Keys of metadata to omit when creating a repr of the instance."
+"Keys of metadata to omit when creating a repr of the pending."

 _metadata_mappings: ClassVar[dict[int, dict[str, Any]]] = {}